-It’s interesting to note that the hero of the abolition of slavery bill was also directly involved in bringing the Christian gospel to India.
+It’s interesting to note that the celebrated hero of the abolition of slavery bill was keenly involved in encouraging Christianity in India.
 Wilberforce was a Christian first and a politician second.

 Servants of the British Empire intervene to stop Christian missionaries

-Carey attempted, perhaps in response to John Newton’s bad advice, to sail to India without a visa (or licence, as they called it then).
-But, although the Captain of the ship had allowed Carey to board, when a warning of legal action came from the British authorities, Carey and the team has to disembark.
+William Carey attempted, perhaps in response to John Newton’s bad advice, to sail to India without a visa (or licence, as it was called then).
+But, although the Captain of the ship had allowed Carey to board, when a warning of legal action came from the British authorities, Carey and the team were ordered to disembark.

 They watched in tears, as the only apparent means of their getting to India pulled out of the harbour – without them!

-At this point Carey actually considered getting to India by land – a journey that could take many months.
+At this point Carey actually considered getting to India by land – a journey that would have taken many months.

 The Adventure – The Hardship – Begins

 Finally good news – a non-British ship, a Danish ship, was sailing to India and would take them.
-Finally there was a way round the Empire’s resistance to missions.
+Finally there was a way around British resistance to missions.

-And a further answer to prayer was that, after much persuading, Dorothy Carey, her sister, and all the children had agreed to join William and the others in the first modern attempt to take the liberating message of the gospel to the people of India.
+And a further apparent answer to prayer was that, after much persuasion, Dorothy Carey, her sister, and all the children had agreed to join William and the others in the first modern attempt to take the message of the gospel to the people of India.

 Colonialism and Christianity

-Many continue to assert that European missionaries were merely the puppets of colonialists and empire builders.
-But William Carey’s story surely proves that this was by no means the whole truth.
+While many assert that European missionaries were merely the puppets of colonialists and empire builders, William Carey’s story surely provides an example that this was by no means the whole truth.

-Perhaps there were some hopeless, arrogant, religious manipulators who were actually serving money rather than God and who didn’t care for local culture.
-But I doubt that there were many.
+Perhaps there were some hopeless, arrogant, religious manipulators who were serving money rather than God.
+But could this really characterise the many who forsook comfortable ministries in Europe in order to try and serve other nations with the gospel?
 The fact is that this was a tough and notoriously uncomfortable assignment – with little money involved.

-And these good guys doubtless made the kind of cultural mistakes and faux pas that we still make today, in business globally, as well as in assessing and understanding other cultures.
+And these good guys doubtless made the kind of cultural mistakes and faux pas that we still make today, in business globally, as well as in understanding and respecting other cultures.

 That Carey was no destroyer of local language or culture will be seen in future posts.
 For now, though, it was a great relief for him just to be on the way.